anakhaei/CarND-Path-Planning-Project/README.md

 4. Run it: `./path_planning`.

 ## Discussion
 I followed the instructions to the course to implement path planning algorithms.
-Using IDM helps to come up with a smooth trajectory (Acc/Velocity)
+Using IDM helps to come up with a smooth trajectory.